Musk abandons deal to buy Twitter; company says it will sue

 On Thursday, Twitter sought to shed more light on how it counts spam accounts in a briefing with journalists and company executives.
 Twitter said it removes 1 million spam accounts each day.
 The accounts represent well below 5% of its active user base each quarter.

-To calculate how many accounts are malicious spam, Twitter said it reviews “thousands of accounts” sampled at random, using both public and private data such as IP addresses, phone numbers, geolocation and how the account behaves when it is active, to determine whether an account is real.
+To calculate how many accounts are malicious spam, Twitter said it reviews “thousands of accounts” sampled at random, using both public and private data such as IP addresses, phone numbers, location and account behavior when active, to determine whether an account is real.

 Last month, Twitter offered Musk access to its “fire hose” of raw data on hundreds of millions of daily tweets, according to multiple reports at the time, though neither the company nor Musk confirmed that.